-Pan Seared Fish with Tamarind Sauce?
+Pan Seared Fish with Tamarind Sauce

-- 45 grams dry tamarind (size of one and half limes*)
+- 45 grams dry tamarind size of 1½ limes

 - 1 pound Fish fillet (Wild Alaskan Cod or your choice)

-- 1/2 tablespoon cumin seeds coarsely ground
+- ½ tablespoon cumin seeds coarsely ground

-- 1/2 tablespoon coriander seeds coarsely ground
+- ½ tablespoon coriander seeds coarsely ground

-- 1/2 tablespoon sesame seeds
+- ½ tablespoon sesame seeds

-- 1/2 tablespoon Aleppo red pepper *
+- ½ tablespoon Aleppo red pepper

-- 1/2 teaspoon salt (adjust to taste)
+- ½ teaspoon salt adjust to taste

 - 4 teaspoons peanut oil